 and $\mu(\cR'(\cH_2))=3md=\mu((\cH_2)_{|\Sigma} )$.
 Since $\cl(\Sigma)$ is on the boundary of the ample cone of $V(A)_{D_0}$, we get that there exists an ample class $h_1$ in the convex cone spanned by $h$ and $\cl(\Sigma)$ such that

-Arguing as in the proof of the wall and chamber decomposition for slope stability of sheaves on (smooth projective) surfaces, one gets that there exists an ample class $h_0$ (in the convex cone spanned by $h$ and $\cl(\Sigma)$) such that $\cG_1'(\cH_2)$ is strictly $h_0$ slope semistable, i.e.~$h_0$ slope semistable but not slope stable.
-We claim that the hypotheses of Lemma~\ref{lmm:disczero} are satisfied by the vector bundle $\cG_1'(\cH_2)$, and hence by Lemma~\ref{lmm:disczero} $\cG_1'(\cH_2)$ is not strictly $h_0$ slope semistable, contradiction.
+Arguing as in the proof of the wall-and-chamber decomposition for slope stability of sheaves on (smooth projective) surfaces, one gets that there exists an ample class $h_0$ (in the convex cone spanned by $h$ and $\cl(\Sigma)$) such that $\cG_1'(\cH_2)$ is strictly $h_0$ slope semistable, \textit{i.e.}, $h_0$ slope semistable but not slope stable.
+We claim that the hypotheses of Lemma~\ref{lmm:disczero} are satisfied by the vector bundle $\cG_1'(\cH_2)$, and hence by Lemma~\ref{lmm:disczero}, $\cG_1'(\cH_2)$ is not strictly $h_0$ slope semistable, giving a contradiction.
 First a straightforward computation gives that $\Delta(\cG_1'(\cH_2))=0$.
 It remains to show that $c_1(\cG_1'(\cH_2))$ is not divisible by $2$.
 The exact sequence defining $\cG_1'(\cH_2)$ gives the equality